'Triangle of Sadness' wins Palme d'Or at Cannes Film Fest

 Caption

-Writer/director Ruben Ostlund accepts the Palme d'Or for 'Triangle of Sadness' during the awards ceremony of the 75th international film festival, Cannes, southern France, Saturday, May 28, 2022.
-(Photo by Joel C Ryan/Invision/AP)
+Writer/director Tarik Saleh, winner of the award for best screenplay for 'Boy from Heaven,' poses for photographers during the photo call following the awards ceremony at the 75th international film festival, Cannes, southern France, Saturday, May 28, 2022.
+(Photo by Vianney Le Caer/Invision/AP)

 Caption

-Writer/director Ruben Ostlund accepts the Palme d'Or for 'Triangle of Sadness' during the awards ceremony of the 75th international film festival, Cannes, southern France, Saturday, May 28, 2022.
-(Photo by Joel C Ryan/Invision/AP)
+Writer/director Tarik Saleh, winner of the award for best screenplay for 'Boy from Heaven,' poses for photographers during the photo call following the awards ceremony at the 75th international film festival, Cannes, southern France, Saturday, May 28, 2022.
+(Photo by Vianney Le Caer/Invision/AP)

+Felix van Groeningen, left, and Charlotte Vandermeersch, winners of the jury prize for 'Eight Mountains' pose for photographers during the photo call following the awards ceremony at the 75th international film festival, Cannes, southern France, Saturday, May 28, 2022.
+(Photo by Vianney Le Caer/Invision/AP)

+Felix van Groeningen, left, and Charlotte Vandermeersch, winners of the jury prize for 'Eight Mountains' pose for photographers during the photo call following the awards ceremony at the 75th international film festival, Cannes, southern France, Saturday, May 28, 2022.
+(Photo by Vianney Le Caer/Invision/AP)